 Community Builders Fund

 Grant applicants must be 501c3 nonprofit organizations located or providing services in the Duluth community.
-While Ordean does NOT accept unsolicited applications, we value establishing new relationships and potential partnerships.
+While the Ordean Foundation does NOT accept unsolicited applications, we value establishing new relationships and potential partnerships.
 We welcome your call or email to start a conversation.